 One way to lower phosphorus and increase calcium levels is to reduce dietary intake of phosphorus.
 Processed and packaged foods often have phosphorus added as a preservative.

 If you see any foods with the words “PHOS” steer clear of them.
-Some foods and drinks are also naturally high in phosphorus, but research shows that.
+Some foods and drinks are also naturally high in phosphorus, but research shows that even foods naturally higher in phosphorus may not be absorbed well.

 (See below for a list of high phosphorus foods to avoid.)